floenavi/floenavi/FEATURES.md

 Starting point for the drift-related extrapolation of positions is always the last received datum.

 This approach was chosen for multiple reasons:

-- event based processing drastically reduces the resource usage.
+- event based processing reduces the resource usage in many scenarios.
 - the app translates the LAT/LON position the instant it receives an AIS message for a station, and not after some, albeit short, waiting time.
   The grid view immediately updates and shows the new position of that station.
 - removing the errors introduced by re-using the result of previous computations, because of e.g. rounding errors.